-In our opinion, the 2022 separate business report of the Company, also including the information prepared under Paragraphs e) and f) of Subsection (2) of Section 95/B, is consistent with the 2022 separate financial statements in all material respects; and the separate business report has been prepared in accordance with the provisions of the Accounting Act and the other relevant regulation referred to above.
+In our opinion, regarding the financial year ended on 31 December 2023, the consolidated business report also including the information prepared under Paragraphs e) and f) of Subsection (2) of Section 95/B, and the annual report of the Group are consistent, in all material respects, with the consolidated financial statements for the financial year ended on 31 December 2023; and the consolidated business report has been prepared in accordance with the provisions of the Accounting Act and other relevant regulation referred to above.

-We are not aware of any other material inconsistency or material misstatement in the separate business report and the annual report and therefore we have nothing to report in this respect.
+We are not aware of any other material inconsistency or material misstatement in the consolidated business report and the annual report and therefore we have nothing to report in this respect.

 We state that the information referred to in Paragraphs a)-d), g) and h) of Subsection (2) of Section 95/B of the Accounting Act has been provided.
-The separate business report includes the non-financial statement required by Section 95/C of the Accounting Act.
+The consolidated business report includes the non-financial statement required by Section 95/C, and Section 134.

-Responsibilities of management and those charged with governance for the separate financial statements
+Responsibilities of management and those charged with governance for the consolidated financial statements

-Management is responsible for the preparation of the separate financial statements that give a true and fair view in accordance with IFRS as adopted by the EU and to prepare the separate financial statements in accordance with the supplementary requirements of the Accounting Act relevant for the annual financial statements prepared in accordance with IFRS as adopted by the EU, and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation of the consolidated financial statements that give a true and fair view in accordance with IFRS as adopted by the EU and to prepare the consolidated financial statements in accordance with the supplementary requirements of the Accounting Act relevant for the consolidated annual financial statements prepared in accordance with IFRS as adopted by the EU, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the separate financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the Company's financial reporting process.
+Those charged with governance are responsible for overseeing the Group's financial reporting process.

-Auditor's responsibilities for the audit of the separate financial statements
+Auditor's responsibilities for the audit of the consolidated financial statements

-Our objectives are to obtain reasonable assurance about whether the separate financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with HNSAs will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these separate financial statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated financial statements.